fadingred/fadingred.github.com/greenwich/setup/index.markdown

 # Greenwich Setup

 Greenwich is quick to set up.
-You'll want to download one of the compiled versions from the downloads section of GitHub.
+You'll want to [download the compiled version](/greenwich/files/greenwich.tbz).
 Once you've downloaded Greenwich, there are three parts to the setup: scripts, framework, and code.

 These instructions are slightly different for <a href="#ios">iOS</a> and <a href="#mac">Mac</a>.
 Please select which version of the instructions you wish to use before you begin.